tdwg/bdq/tg2/_review/docs/guide/users/index.md

 * `Response.result`="17"
 * `Response.comment`="17 Tests of TYPE AMENDMENT proposed changes to the record"

-Most `Measure` Tests are `Multi Record` Tests that take as input the results of `Single Record` Test on some data set and provide metrics or filters on those data.
-These support formal application of `Quality Control` and `Quality Assurance` and are not discussed further here.
+Most `Measure` Tests defined in BDQ are `Multi Record` Tests that take as input the results of `Single Record` Test on some data set and provide metrics or filters on those data.
+These Tests are central to formal application of `Quality Control` and `Quality Assurance` in the Fitness for Use Framework.
+See the discussion in [Quality Control and Quality Assurance](#21-quality-control-and-quality-assurance-non-normative) above.

+`Measures` may be:
+- `Single Record` `Measures` that directly measure an `Information Element` value and return a metric (e.g., MEASURE_EVENTDATE_DURATIONINSECONDS), or that count the results of other tests on the same `SingleRecord` (e.g., MEASURE_AMENDMENTS_PROPOSED).
+- `Single Record` `Measures` that take the outputs of other `Single Record` Tests as their inputs and return metrics on those particular records (e.g., MEASURE_AMENDMENTS_PROPOSED).
+- `Multi Record` `Measures` that take the outputs of `Single Record` Tests as their inputs and return metrics or filters on those data (e.g., MEASURE_VALIDATIONTESTS_NOTCOMPLIANT).

 ##### 3.2.3.5 Amendment Test Reports (non-normative)